tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 > anywhere in your application.
 If you want to change theme, you only
 > need to replace that image with another image and give it the same ID.

-Any object in LiveCode can behave like a button.
+Any object can behave like a button.
 For example, if you want to create a graphic that responds when a user clicks on it, create the graphic and add a **mouseUp** handler to it, in the same way you would with a button.

 ### Irregular Windows